Charles Coste: Biography

-Charles Coste (born 8 February 1924) is a French cyclist.
-He was born in Ollioules.
+Coste was born in Ollioules on 8 February 1924.
 He won a gold medal in the team pursuit at the 1948 Summer Olympics in London, together with Fernand Decanali, Pierre Adam and Serge Blusson.
+He won a bronze medal in individual pursuit at the 1948 UCI Track Cycling World Championships.
 He finished in fourth place in the 1950 Paris–Roubaix.